All of Europe is pretty historical, but the bright colors and chapters of history found in Warsaw are only two reasons to visit the Polish capital.

 Can’t Miss Warsaw Adventures

-This space is also peppered with cafes and has been the scene where some of the most important chapters of Poland’s history took place.
-President Clinton welcomed the nation as a part of NATO in this square, the site of several bombings in WWII and the ground where a handful of Russian sieges took place.
+You'll find plenty of charming cafes today in this space where some of the most important chapters of Poland’s history once took place.
+US President Clinton welcomed the nation as a part of NATO in this square, the site of several bombings in WWII, and the ground where a handful of Russian sieges took place.

 Get The Prettiest View